vpk404/vpkrsz/README.md

 ```

-#"AND IF YOU HAVE NOT YET COMPUTED THE PUBLIC KEY, JUST ADD ALL THREE TRANSACTION IDS, WHICH ALL USE THE SAME R VALUE, BUT WITH TWO HAVING THE SAME PUBLIC KEY AND ONE BEING DIFFERENT."
+#"AND IF YOU HAVE NOT YET COMPUTED THE PRIVATE KEY, JUST ADD ALL THREE TRANSACTION IDS,
+ WHICH ALL USE THE SAME R VALUE, BUT WITH TWO HAVING THE SAME PUBLIC KEY
+ AND ONE BEING DIFFERENT."

 ```
 ```